Cryptocurrency Taxation In Australia: A Simplified GuideLast Updated on June 14, 2023 by Kevin Groves

 - Evidence of cryptocurrency trade, digital wallet record, costs associated with crypto tax, exchange records, and invoices for accountants or lawyers.

-Top Tips to Minimize Your Cryptocurrency Tax
+Tips to Minimize Your Crypto Taxes

 - Track all your transactions so that you have all the records when it’s time to file your returns.